Shaping our open access policy

 Technical requirements for research articles

 Our policy sets out technical requirements for research article venues.
 We commissioned MoreBrains Cooperative to conduct an analysis of the metadata landscape, which shows that currently it does not fully support implementation of the requirements set out in the open access policy.
-The report makes several recommendations towards full adoption.
-Read the roadmap for the open access research information landscape report.
+The Metadata to support the UKRI open access policy report makes several recommendations towards full adoption.

 A phased approach to full adoption is necessary.
-Working with MoreBrains Cooperative, we have begun work to develop a roadmap for improvements to the open access research information landscape.
+Working with MoreBrains Cooperative, we are identifying potential next steps for improving the open access research information landscape.
 This will build on the recommendations of their report by setting out practical pathways to open access policy compatibility that can guide UKRI’s work and that of repositories, publishers and service providers.

 Stakeholder forum